SCCapstone/EZBag/README.md

 ## Instructions to use the demo
 1. [Open the web app](https://blakeedwards.me:8443/EZBagWebapp/#/)
 2. Allow camera access to the web app
-3. Scan the barcode below
+3. Scan the barcode below (Note: unknown products can be scanned, and they will appear in the cart with an example name, but they won't be included in the digital reciept).
 4. Navigate to the "Cart" tab
 5. Press the "$" button to pay
 6. Press the "Checkout" button to mock pay